ibm-cloud-docs/dr-automation-powervs/dr-automation-events.md

 - You can sort Events based on your requirement by using the sort functionality on each Header.
 - The search option is available to search for the required event.
 - You can filter the events based on Resources, Levels and Actions.
-- A detailed description is displayed for each event when you expand it.
+- A detailed description is displayed for each event when you expand the event.
 - The exact time and date when the event is logged help track the sequence of activities.
 - The importance level of the event can range from informational (Info) to critical (Caution).